 (*- Branched-Chain Amino Acids)

-This is because complete proteins rich in BCAAs (like whey) have been proven in sports science to provide several important benefits:
+This is because complete proteins with all of the essential amino acids that are rich in BCAAs (like whey) have been proven in sports science to provide several important benefits:

 Muscle recovery is faster, damage is less

-- BCAAs improve recovery time for muscles following strength training, and reduce muscle fiber damage too (3)
+- BCAAs + essential amino acids improve recovery time for muscles following strength training, and reduce muscle fiber damage too.
+(3)

 Reduces muscle soreness